 The first few statements you add will be posted as drafts.
 Draft statements are under review and cannot be used (added to or used as related statement) until they are approved.
 Moderators can turn statements into drafts when they do not comply with the guidelines.

 Currently, you can only edit and remove statements you created yourself.
 Furthermore, you can only remove statements if they are not in use (or if they are drafts).
 In case you see problems with a statement you cannot address yourself (e.g., by adding a comment or opposing statement) you can 'flag' for moderator attention on Reddit .
+Be sure to leave a comment explaining your concern.
 This will require you to create a Reddit account.

 A short overview of your contributions is listed next to your profile name at the top of the page.
 You can see the total number of approved statements you posted and the number of times people have expressed agreement with statements you added to the site (regardless of whether they agree or disagree).